boots-edu/textbook/source/text/12-high-order-methods/arrays.md

 # Next Step

-Next we'll learn see how we could re-implement these higher-order methods ourselves in [Implementation of Higher Order Methods &raquo;](./implementation.md)
+Next we'll learn see how we could re-implement these higher-order methods ourselves in [Implementation of Higher Order Methods](./implementation.md)